Vale put volume heavy and directionally bearish

-Bearish flow noted in Vale (VALE) with 5,244 puts trading, or 1.0x expected.
-Most active are Jan-27 10 puts and Jan-25 9 puts, with total volume in those strikes near 4,400 contracts.
-The Put/Call Ratio is 2.11, while ATM IV is up nearly 4 points on the day.
+Bearish flow noted in Vale (VALE) with 7,323 puts trading, or 1.1x expected.
+Most active are Jan-25 9 puts and Jan-25 10 calls, with total volume in those strikes near 7,200 contracts.
+The Put/Call Ratio is 1.64, while ATM IV is up over 2 points on the day.
 Earnings are expected on February 20th.

 Don't Miss our Black Friday Offers: